vadym-khodak/tac-med/README.md

 - Ensure MongoDB is listening on default port 27017

 #### Node.js Version Issues
-- Ensure you're using Node.js v23 by running `node --version`
+- Ensure you're using Node.js v18 or higher by running `node --version`
-- If using nvm, set default version: `nvm alias default 23`
+- If using nvm, set default version: `nvm alias default lts/*`

 #### Port Already in Use
 - If port 3000 or 4200 is already in use: